patrykbasiak/spaceXapp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.3.
 App uses spaceX-API to show information about spaceX rockets launches.
 Technologies and tools used:
-* Angular 12 as framrwork
+* Angular 12 as framework
 * NgRx
 * RxJS
 * Angular Material